Fabric Finishing Technologies: How Coatings and Treatments Change Fabric Performance

 Batch Processing (Exhaustion)

 Batch processing using jigger machines represents the most common application method for chemical finishes.
-Fabric is rolled onto a centered roller, then passed through a treatment bath repeatedly — forward and backward — until the desired add-on is achieved.
-Exhaustion efficiency ranges from 70–95%, meaning 70–95% of the treatment chemical in the bath is absorbed by the fabric, with the remainder discarded in wastewater.
+Fabric is rolled onto a centered roller.
+It passes through a treatment bath repeatedly — forward and backward — until the desired add-on is achieved.
+Exhaustion efficiency ranges from 70–95%.
+This means 70–95% of the treatment chemical in the bath is absorbed by the fabric.
+The remainder is discarded in wastewater.

-Exhaustion bath temperature typically ranges from 40–80°C depending on the chemical system being applied.
-Higher temperatures generally improve exhaustion efficiency for most chemical systems but increase energy costs proportionally.
-Liquor ratio — the ratio of fabric weight to bath volume — typically ranges from 1:5 to 1:20, with lower ratios requiring smaller bath volumes but potentially producing less uniform treatment distribution across the fabric length.
+Exhaustion bath temperature typically ranges from 40–80°C. This depends on the chemical system being applied.
+Higher temperatures generally improve exhaustion efficiency for most chemical systems.
+Energy costs increase proportionally.
+Liquor ratio — the ratio of fabric weight to bath volume — typically ranges from 1:5 to 1:20.
+Lower ratios require smaller bath volumes but may produce less uniform treatment distribution across the fabric length.
+Textile manufacturing processes include finishing as a critical final step.

 Continuous Padding

-Continuous padding offers advantages for high-volume production where fabric passes through a treatment bath in a single pass rather than repeated immersion.
-A padder machine uses two rubber rollers under precisely controlled pressure to squeeze treatment liquor into fabric — the nip pressure of 2–4 bar directly determines add-on percentage, with higher pressure forcing more liquid from the fabric.
+Continuous padding offers advantages for high-volume production.
+Fabric passes through a treatment bath in a single pass rather than repeated immersion.
+A padder machine uses two rubber rollers under precisely controlled pressure.
+This squeezes treatment liquor into fabric.
+Nip pressure of 2–4 bar directly determines add-on percentage.
+Higher pressure forces more liquid from the fabric.

-Production line speeds of 20–60 meters per minute enable continuous finishing operations that dramatically outpace batch jigger processing for high-volume orders.
-Following padding, reactive finishing systems require cure at 150–180°C for 30–120 seconds to activate cross-linking chemistry.
-The challenge with continuous processing lies in maintaining uniform add-on across the fabric width — variations in roller pressure or fabric tension can produce measurable performance differences between fabric edges and center.
+Production line speeds of 20–60 meters per minute enable continuous finishing operations.
+This dramatically outpaces batch jigger processing for high-volume orders.
+Following padding, reactive finishing systems require cure at 150–180°C for 30–120 seconds.
+This activates cross-linking chemistry.
+The challenge with continuous processing lies in maintaining uniform add-on across the fabric width.
+Variations in roller pressure or fabric tension can produce measurable performance differences between fabric edges and center.

 Coating and Lamination

-Heavy coating applications use knife-over-roll technology, where a blade precisely controls the amount of coating compound applied to fabric as it passes underneath.
-This method achieves add-on levels of 2–20%, appropriate for waterproof bags, tarpaulins, and industrial textiles where extreme water resistance takes priority over fabric handle.
+Heavy coating applications use knife-over-roll technology.
+A blade precisely controls the amount of coating compound applied to fabric as it passes underneath.
+This method achieves add-on levels of 2–20%.
+It is appropriate for waterproof bags, tarpaulins, and industrial textiles.
+Extreme water resistance takes priority over fabric handle in these applications.
 The applied coating forms a continuous polymer film completely covering the fabric face.

-Hot-melt coating applies adhesive films using heat and pressure, suitable for bonding decorative or functional films to fabric substrates.
-Membrane lamination bonds breathable waterproof membranes — such as expanded PTFE (ePTFE, the technology behind Gore-Tex) — to fabric face stocks usingdot-pattern adhesive application that maintains air permeability while creating a waterproof barrier.
-The resulting laminate construction separates waterproofing from breathability, enabling performance levels of 10,000+ mm water column and 15,000+ g/m²/24hr moisture vapor transmission simultaneously.
+Hot-melt coating applies adhesive films using heat and pressure.
+This is suitable for bonding decorative or functional films to fabric substrates.
+Membrane lamination bonds breathable waterproof membranes.
+Expanded PTFE (ePTFE) — the technology behind Gore-Tex — is bonded to fabric face stocks using dot-pattern adhesive application.
+Air permeability is maintained while creating a waterproof barrier.
+The resulting laminate construction separates waterproofing from breathability.
+Performance levels of 10,000+ mm water column and 15,000+ g/m²/24hr moisture vapor transmission are achieved simultaneously.

 Industry Applications of Fabric Finishing Technologies

-Different end-use applications demand specific combinations of finishing technologies, with performance requirements varying dramatically based on the functional demands placed on the finished textile.
+Different end-use applications demand specific combinations of finishing technologies.
+Performance requirements vary dramatically based on functional demands placed on the finished textile.

 | End Use | Primary Finish | Performance Requirement |